GitCVfb/SUNet/README.md

 # SUNet: Symmetric Undistortion Network for Rolling Shutter Correction

-This repository contains the source code for the paper: [SUNet: Symmetric Undistortion Network for Rolling Shutter Correction (ICCV2021)](http://openaccess.thecvf.com/content/ICCV2021/papers/Fan_SUNet_Symmetric_Undistortion_Network_for_Rolling_Shutter_Correction_ICCV_2021_paper.pdf)
+This repository contains the source code for the paper: [SUNet: Symmetric Undistortion Network for Rolling Shutter Correction (ICCV2021)](http://openaccess.thecvf.com/content/ICCV2021/papers/Fan_SUNet_Symmetric_Undistortion_Network_for_Rolling_Shutter_Correction_ICCV_2021_paper.pdf).

-You can remove the distortion in the rolling shutter image on the left to produce the corresponding global shutter image on the right.
+We can remove the distortion in the rolling shutter image on the left to produce the corresponding global shutter image on the right.

 <img src="result_demo/rs.gif" height="300px"/>  <img src="result_demo/our.gif" height="300px"/>